vimishor/dokuwiki-openshift-quickstart/README.md

     git push

-That's it, you can now checkout your application at (default admin account is admin/OpenShiftAdmin):
+That's it, you can now checkout your application at:

     http://dokuwiki-$yournamespace.rhcloud.com

+The default user is 'admin' and the password should be printed out to console after first `git push`.
+Please change the default password after first login.

 * * *